keshavissar001/geb-lambdatest/readme.md

 ## Running Geb Automation Tests On LambdaTest Selenium Grid

 This is an example of incorporating Geb LambdaTest Plugin into a Gradle build.
 The build is setup to work with a combination of Mozilla Firefox & Windows 10 on Lambdatest Selenium Automation Grid.
+Lets start with a simple test first.
+This geb script below tests whether the expected title is same as that of given page.

 To use it with different browser + OS combination you'll need to alter the `src/test/resources/GebConfig.groovy` file.

 This is the `GebConfig.groovy` file :